adelaidehsu/CD_Circuit/README.md

 ## Organization
 - `greater_than_task`: utilities for the Greater-than task.
 - `im_utils`: utilities for the docstring task.
-- `methods`: utilities for the pathology report classification of the BERT model that we tested.
+- `methods`: utilities for the pathology report classification of the BERT model that we tested. (the pathology report eperiment on BERT is not included in the paper and the data/model is also not uploaded to this repo because of protected patient information. however, the provided CD-T implementation for BERT is general. readers should feel free to plug in their own BERTs and play with the code.)
 - `notebooks/correctness_tests`: sanity checks of our contextual decomposition implementation.
 - `notebooks`: major circuit experiments demonstrated on GPT2 a shown in the paper. we additionally include an `local_importance.ipynb` to compare and contrast CD-T with other modern local importance tools, such as LIME, SHAP, and layer intergrated gradients.
 - `pyfunctions`: general utilities.